rust-lang/rust-by-example/src/macros.md

 1. Don't repeat yourself.
 There are many cases where you may need similar functionality in multiple places but with different types.
-Often, writing a macro is a useful wait to avoid repeating code.
+Often, writing a macro is a useful way to avoid repeating code.
 (More on this later)

 2. Domain-specific languages.
 Macros allow you to define special syntax for a specific purpose.
 (More on this later)